gregberge/svgr/README.md

 ### Title

-Remove the title from SVG.
-See
-[SVGO `removeTitle` plugin](https://github.com/svg/svgo).
+Setting this to `false` will remove the title from SVG.
+See [SVGO `removeTitle` plugin](https://github.com/svg/svgo).

 | Default | CLI Override | API Override    |